jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 ## Kubernetes <a class="headerlink" href="#kubernetes" title="Permanent link"> ¶</a>

-We will configure Kubernetes v1.30.3.
+We will use v1.30.3 Kubernetes.

 - [Prerequisite](#prerequisite)
 - [Container runtime](#container-runtime)